Is a blue wave coming? That’s one of many things we will be talking about on today’s show with Denise from California.

 The answers were surprising.

-Continue reading Episode Fourteen: Solutions in Training
+Continue reading Episode Fourteen: Solutions in Training and policing w/ det small

 In this episode Detective Small gives his views on some of the high-profile police commissioners NYC police department has ever had.